Monicakodali/SEPROJECT/Sprints/Sprint 2/Sprint2.md

 #25 As a developer, I want our api routes to be documents \
 #26 As a user, I want a landing page with a search bar. \
 #29 As a user, I want to be able to login. \
-#27 As a developer, I want some front end tests for some components Frontend User Story \
+#27 As a developer, I want some front end tests for some components Frontend User Story. \
-#28 As a user, I want to view the details for a single establishment Frontend \
+#28 As a user, I want to view the details for a single establishment Frontend.